svjack/Phantom/README.md

 > * To achieve the best generation results, we recommend that you describe the visual content of the reference image as accurately as possible when writing `--prompt`.
 For example, "examples/ref1.png" can be described as "a toy camera in yellow and red with blue buttons".
 > * When the generated video is unsatisfactory, the most straightforward solution is to try changing the `--base_seed` and modifying the description in the `--prompt`.

-For inferencing examples, please refer to "infer.sh".
+For more inference examples, please refer to "infer.sh".
 You will get the following generated results:

 <table style="width: 100%; border-collapse: collapse; text-align: center; border: 1px solid #ccc;">
   <tr>